openebs/openebs/CONTRIBUTING.md

 ## Submit Change to Improve Documentation

 Getting documentation right is hard!
-Please raise a PR with your proposed changes.
-Giving details on what exactly you trying to improve in the documentation.
+Refer to this [page](./contribute/CONTRIBUTING-TO-DEVELOPER-DOC.md) page for more information on you could improve the developer documentation by submitting pull requests.

 ## Submit Proposals for New Features